naimo84/node-red-contrib-ical-events/README.md

 ### Configuration:
 - ***URL*** URL to Calendar
+- ***Replace Dates with name*** Dates are formated in a readable way, like today, tommorrow, in 3 weeks,...
+- ***Language*** if dates are replaced with names, the following languages are available at the moment Deutsch, English, русский, polski, Nederlands, français, Italiano, Espanol

 ## Credits
 * Thanks to https://github.com/kelektiv/node-cron
 * Thanks to https://github.com/jens-maus/node-ical
+* The whole module is inspired by ioBroker's adapter https://github.com/iobroker-community-adapters/ioBroker.ical.
+Many many thanks folks ;)

 ## The MIT License
 Permission is hereby granted, free of charge, to any person obtaining a copy